SPEECHCOG/jointmodel_2015/README.md

 By default, each experiment is executed by running `expX.m` inside the corresponding experiment folder.
 Experiment folders may also contain additional scripts for result plotting.

-Current documentation is sparse, so please direct questions at Okko Räsänen (firstname.surname@tuni.fi) in case of issues.

 #### Reused code

 `sigstar.m` by Rob Campbell `make_MFCC_And_MMFCC2_features.m` by Saikat Chatterjee, Chris Koniaris, Bastiaan Kleijn `k-means` by Mike Brookes and Chuck Anderson

+#### Questions & feedback

+The current documentation is sparse (here and inline), so please direct questions at Okko Räsänen (firstname.surname@tuni.fi) in case of issues.